 One Newton woman was arrested following a car chase that began in Moundridge and ended in Newton.

-Tara Carlton of Newton was arrested on felony warrants for aggravated child endangerment and drug charges — for which she was transported to the McPherson County Jail.
-Newton police arrested her in connection with aggravated child endangerment, felony fleeing and eluding, drug charges and numerous traffic offenses as the result of a chase that occurred Oct.
+Tara Carlton of Newton was arrested on felony warrants for aggravated child endangerment and drug charges — for wich she was transported to the McPherson County Jail.
+Newto police charged her with of aggravated child endangerment, felony flee and elude, drug charges and numerous traffic offenses as the result of a chase that occurred Oct.
 23.

-Just before 3:30 p.m.
-Oct.
-23, Newton police were advised of a vehicle pursuit entering Harvey County on Hesston Road.
-Moundridge police were in pursuit of a white Lincoln Town Car driven by a person with felony warrants.
+Just before 3:30 Oct.
+23, Newton Police were advised of a vehicle pursuit entering Harvey County on Hesston Road.
+Moundridge Police were in pursuit of a white Lincoln Town Car driven by a person with felony warrants.
 The chase continued southeast on Hesston Road and then turned south on Meridian.
-A Newton officer successfully deployed spike strips on Meridian, slowing the car from its reported speed of 100 mph.
+A Newton officer successfully deployed spike strips on Meridian, slowing the car from its reported speed of 100 miles per hour.

 According to officers, Carlton refused to comply with officers and had to be removed from the car by officers.
-Three small children, who were not in Carlton’s legal custody, were located in the car.
-The children weren’t injured and were released to a legal guardian.
+Three small children, which were not in Carlton’s legal custody, were located in the car.
+The children were uninjured and released to a legal guardian.